Frequently Asked Questions about the MPA Program

 We have approximately fifty students in the program each year, with a roughly even blend of part-time and full-time enrollees.
 Of those students, about 60% are female and 20-25% are African-Americans.

 How long will it take to complete the MPA degree?

 The MPA degree can be completed in two calendar years of full-time study if one enrolls as a full-time student.
 Since most the courses are offered in the evening or online, the MPA program is suited both for the part-time employed student and the full-time student.
 At this time, however, one cannot complete the degree wholly online.
 As many of our students are part-time students, the average time for completion of the degree is 29 months, while the median time for completion of the degree is 35 months.

 Does the MPA Program offer any financial assistance to students?

 The department offers several graduate assistantships and can offer an out-of-state tuition remission to exceptional non-North Carolina residents.
 The preferred application deadline for fall is June 1st, although if one is seeking a graduate assistantship then the application should be in by April 1st.
 A full-time graduate assistantship currently pays $9,000 for the fall and spring terms.
 Individuals seeking an assistantship or an out-of-state tuition remission should apply as early as possible.

 Where can I find out about the faculty?

-Check out the personal web pages of the MPA faculty; they contain information about the faculty's research, service, and teaching areas, including sample syllabi for courses each of us typically teach.
+Check out the personal web pages of the MPA faculty on the Political Science webpage; they contain information about the faculty's research, service, and teaching areas, including sample syllabi for courses each of us typically teach.